caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.3 Enterprise Integration Architecture

-For LLMSecForge to fulfill its potential as the industry standard for AI security, it must seamlessly integrate with enterprise security operations and governance structures.
-We propose a comprehensive integration architecture that positions LLMSecForge at the nexus of AI development, security operations, and risk governance.
+For AISecForge to fulfill its potential as the industry standard for AI security, it must seamlessly integrate with enterprise security operations and governance structures.
+We propose a comprehensive integration architecture that positions AISecForge at the nexus of AI development, security operations, and risk governance.

 #### 4.3.1 Technical Integration Layers